vynkypy/vynkypy/README.md

 **`Data Analyst | Python | SQL | BI Tools`**

 I'm a skilled **Data Analyst** with a passion for turning raw data into actionable insights.
 I specialize in **Python, SQL**, and **data visualization** using **Power BI** and **Tibco Spotfire**, automating workflows to ensure efficiency.
-With experience in biotech and pharmaceutical sectors, I focus on building data pipelines, cleaning datasets, and creating interactive dashboards for decision-making.
+With experience in biotech and pharmaceutical, Biotech, Lifesciences, Sales and Finacne sectors, I focus on building data pipelines, cleaning datasets, and creating interactive dashboards for decision-making.

 ---